VK Prostějov: History

 The club was founded in 2007, when TK Plus decided to create a top class women's volleyball team in Prostějov.
 After agreements with TJ OP Prostějov and Moravská Slavia Brno, the club was able to compete in the 2007–08 season of the Extraliga (highest national league).
-The club plays its home matches at the 2,200 capacity Sportcentrum DDM.
+The club plays its home matches at the 500 capacity Národní sportovní centrum Prostějov.